maragelis/ParadoxRs232toMqtt/README.md

 # ParadoxRs232toMqtt
 This project uses a wemos esp8266 to read events of the serial bus of any Paradox alarm system and send it to Mqtt

-  Alarm system serial on wemos D15 D13
+  Alarm system serial on wemos
+  paradoxTX D15
+  paradoxRX D13

   Debug messages can be read through usb on the wemos.